hpi-swa-teaching/GameMecha/source/GM-Core.package/GMImageLoader.class/README.md

-A GMImageLoader can load images from disk and store them in a cache.
+A GMImageLoader can handle images.
 It returns Forms and supports all typical file extensions.